 Feeding zinc is protective for facial eczema.
 To be effective, the cow's blood serum zinc levels need to be maintained in the range of 20-35µmol/L. This is most reliably achieved by feeding zinc oxide in pre-formulated pellets at the correct dose rate.
 Controlled release, intra-ruminal zinc boluses used in New Zealand are not yet available in Australia.
 Importantly, feeding zinc will not reverse existing liver damage.

 Spore monitoring program

 The facial eczema spore monitoring program page has current spore counts and allows the user to subscribe to regular e-mail updates.
 If spore counts rise to dangerous levels, Dairy Australia will issue an alert via e-mail and SMS to all subscribers to begin monitoring their own pasture spore counts and/or commence feeding zinc oxide.
+Instructions for sampling pasture for facial eczema spore counting can be downloaded below.
 Pasture spore testing services are currently offered by the following veterinary practices:

 - West Gippsland Veterinary Centre (Warragul)

 - Snowy River Veterinary Clinic (Orbost)